-The EPA and Connecticut's Department of Public Health have established extensive regulations for water utilities to follow regarding lead.
-If lead is present in drinking water, it can cause numerous harmful effects. on a person's health.
+The federal Environmental Protection Agency (EPA) and Connecticut's Department of Public Health have established extensive regulations for water utilities to follow regarding lead.
+If lead is present in drinking water, it can cause numerous harmful effects on a person's health.
 The EPA has determined there is no safe level of lead.